Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Dogs are smart and dogs are attention seekers.
 Your dog refuses his kibble one morning.
 You step closeby, pet your dog, and literally beg her to eat another kibble.
 Next, you are pleading her to eat on your knees.
 Your dog, at this point, feels like a star.
 It's like, "Wow, every time I refuse food my owner goes bonkers over me.
 If I want to get all the attention I am missing during the day, all I need to do is turn my nose from the food I am offered."

 With the tainted food issues hopefully behind us, some owners confessed that their dogs categorically refused foods that were on the tainted food list but their owners fussed them to eat until they eventually did.
 Give your dog the benefit of doubt, and check if the dog food smells and looks okay.
 Also, search for any recent recalls and call your dog food dealer to check if anybody reported anything unusual.

 10. Is your dog free fed?

 Do you leave dog food out all the time?
 It is a fact that the most finicky dogs are those that have dog food available at all times.
 After all, would you find french fries interesting if they were always 24/7 available to you?
 Likely not.
 Rather, feed your dog only at certain times.
 Ideally, you want to feed your adult dog twice a day and puppy three times a day.

 11. Are there any signs of dental problems?

 12. Are there too many distractions?

 You feed your dog in the middle of the kitchen when the baby is crying, the phone rings, and your cats are jumping all over.
-Dogs need peace and quite when they eat, and with too many distractions, your dog may lose his appetite.
+Dogs need peace and quiet when they eat, and with too many distractions, your dog may lose his appetite.
 Try to feed in a quiet spot and keep other pets away.
 Some dogs refuse to eat if other pets are around.